docker-flow/docker-flow-monitor/docs/config.md

 ## Scrapes

-Content of Docker secrets prefixed with the name `scrape_` is automatically added to the `scrape_configs` section of the configuration.
+Additional scrapes can be added through files prefixed with `scrape_`.
+By default, all such files located in `/run/secrets` are automatically added to the `scrape_configs` section of the configuration.
+The directory can be changed by setting a different value to the environment variable `CONFIGS_DIR`.

+The simplest way to add scrape configs is to use Docker [secrets](https://docs.docker.com/engine/swarm/secrets/) or [configs](https://docs.docker.com/engine/swarm/configs/).